Skip Global navigation and goto content

 Florida Department of Health in Nassau County Environmental Health

-NOTE: Effective July 1, 2021, the Florida Department of Environmental Protection (DEP) is responsible for implementing the Florida Statutes and regulations applicable to OSTDS.
-Under Florida's Clean Waterways Act of 2020, the county health department offices will continue to do the permitting and inspection for septic tanks; please continue to work with them for all of your permitting-related needs.
-If you have questions, please contact OSTDS_Feedback@FloridaDEP.gov.
+Effective July 1, 2021, the Florida Department of Environmental Protection (DEP) is responsible for implementing the Florida Statutes and regulations applicable to OSTDS.
+Under Florida's Clean Waterways Act of 2020, the county health department offices will continue to do the permitting and inspection for septic tanks.
+Please continue to work with them for all of your permitting-related needs.
+If you have questions, contact OSTDS_Feedback@FloridaDEP.gov.

 Bill Pay

-Environmental Health bills and fees can be paid in person or by mail at the address below or you can visit our bill pay site at MyFloridaEHPermit.com.
+Environmental Health bills and fees can be paid in-person, by mail, or through our online bill pay site.

 Find local contact information at the following FDOH-location-finder